insin/newforms/docs/custom_display.rst

 Useful BoundField properties
 ============================

+``bf.name``
+   The name of the field in the form.

+``bf.htmlName``
+   The name the field will be represented by when rendered.
+If each Form and FormSet being used to render user inputs has a unique prefix, this is guaranteed to be a unique name.

+   As such, it's a good candidate if you need a unique ``key`` prop for a React component related to each field.

+``bf.label``
+   The label text for the field, e.g. ``'Email address'``.

+``bf.helpText``
+   Any help text that has been associated with the field.

 ``bf.field``
    The :js:class:`Field` instance from the form, that this :js:class:`BoundField` wraps.
 You can use it to access field properties directly.